 - Mucopurulent discharge in the vagina

-In the advanced stage, a patient might contract pelvic inflammatory disease or PID, and salpingitis, which may lead to ectopic pregnancy in women and infertility.
+In the advanced stage, a patient might contract a pelvic inflammatory disease or PID, and salpingitis.
+This may lead to ectopic pregnancy in women and infertility.

 What can you do to detect Chlamydia in its early stage?

-A Chlamydia test kit is a very useful tool to help people find out if they have contracted it.
-It can provide them information on whether their symptoms point to Chlamydia or not.
-This product is available in stores and also online.
+A Chlamydia test kit is a very useful tool to help people find out if they have contracted the disease.
+It can shed light on whether their symptoms point to Chlamydia.
+This product is available in stores and online.
 It is suitable for those that are too embarrassed or scared to go to the hospital and see a doctor.

 The kits are designed so that potentially-infected patients can do the test in the privacy of their own homes, in their own time.
-Teenagers who are too afraid to talk about this matter to adults can do the test by themselves, but they should be encouraged to see an expert to avoid any more serious complications.
+Teenagers who are too afraid to talk about this matter with their parents or guardians can do the test by themselves.
+However, they should be encouraged to see an expert to avoid serious complications.

-If tested negative, you have to remind yourself to practice safe sex all the time.
-Chlamydia can easily be acquired through oral, anal or vaginal sex, so make sure that you use the appropriate protection.
+If tested negative, you have to make it a habit to practise safe sex all the time.
+Chlamydia can easily be acquired through oral, anal or vaginal sex.
+Ensure that you use the appropriate protection.

 An infected patient in the early stage will usually be advised to take doxycycline for a week.
-Several tests will follow suit to track if there are improvements or complications.
+Several tests will follow to track improvements or complications.
 Their sexual partners should also undergo the same tests to check their conditions.
-This should be done as soon as possible so as to treat the bacteria promptly.
+This should be done at the earliest opportunity so as to treat the bacteria promptly.

-It is extremely important to take action against Chlamydia before it spreads and damages a person’s health.
-Go visit your doctor to learn more about how destructive this disease is to the human body.
+It is extremely vital to take action against Chlamydia before it spreads and causes extensive damage.
+Visit your doctor to learn how destructive this disease is to the human body.